KILTprotocol/spec-ext-credential-api/readme.md

 This section is a placeholder for the documentation on how the messages are encrypted.

-Each message sent using the `PubSubSession` is signed and encrypted using the keypairs of communicating parties.
+Each message sent using the `PubSubSession` is protected using authenticated encryption based on the keypairs of communicating parties.
 This prevents third parties, for example MitM attackers, from reading and/or modifying the contents of the messages, as well from injecting their own messages in the session.